dsmsavds/chatgptdan/README.md

 You can do this from the browser Developer Tools console in the "Applications" tab.

-**💡 If the bot is not answering as it has, try to ask the question again.**
+**💡 If the bot is not responding as expected, try asking the question again.**